2004 Houston Astros season: Brandon Backe's immaculate inning

+Rest of April

+On April 29, Andy Pettitte obtained his first win in an Astros uniform, also the 150th of his career.
+Pettitte tossed six shutout innings at PNC Park, surrendered one hit, one walks, and struck out three.
+Catcher Brad Ausmus and pinch hitter José Vizcaíno each delivered RBI singles as Houston won over the Pittsburgh Pirates, 2–0.

 On the strength of a 5–0 win–loss record (W–L), 1.95 earned run average (ERA), 32 strikeouts and 14 bases on balls in 32 1/3 innings pitched, Clemens was named NL Pitcher of the Month for April.
 In just one start did Clemens allow more than one run.
+Clemens succeeded Roy Oswalt in August 2002 the most recent Houston moundsman to have been so recognized.

 May

 Roger Clemens with the Astros in 2004.

 Clemens passed Steve Carlton to move into then-second place behind Nolan Ryan on the all-time strikeout list on May 6 against the Pittsburgh Pirates in a 6–2 victory while striking out nine and bringing his career total to 4,140.
-In the fifth inning, Clemens whiffed Raúl Mondesí swinging for the milestone; howoever, he would be displaced back into ranking third just a few years later by Randy Johnson.
+In the fifth inning, Clemens whiffed Raúl Mondesí swinging for the milestone; however, he would be displaced back into ranking third just a few years later by Randy Johnson.

 Starting things off May 8, Biggio stroked a leadoff single for the 2,500th hit of his career to become the first player in franchise history to reach the mark, all with the Astros.
 Biggio added two solo home runs to round out a 3-for-4 day.
 However, the Astros' bullpen was unable to clutch the lead, as the Atlanta Braves rallied for a 5–4 win in 10 innings.

 From May 14 to June 11, second baseman Jeff Kent recorded a 25-game hitting streak to eclipse Tony Eusebio's streak of 24 for longest in franchise history, which he accomplished in 2000.
 Kent raised his batting average from .284 to .315 while stroking 17 extra-base hits to also raise his on-base plus slugging percentage (OPS) from .837 to .902.
 His achievement stood as the franchise leader until 2006, when Willy Taveras hit in 30 straight.
+Kent's streak led the National League in 2004, and was second-longest in the Major Leagues to Carlos Lee of the Chicago White Sox (28 games).
+(Note: Longest streak of consecutive games, in 2004, in the regular season, requiring hits ≥ 1, sorted by most games matching criteria.)

 In May, outfielder Lance Berkman produced a .785 slugging percentage with 24 runs batted in (RBI), winning his first career National League Player of the Month honors.
+Berkman became the first Astro win the Player of the Month Award since Jeff Bagwell in July 2001.